Northwestern Confederacy: Formation

-By 1775, Great Britain was engaged in war with the American colonists thanks to the American Revolution.
-The British Army abandoned control over several forts along the American frontier and redeployed those forces to the east, which removed an impediment to illegal settlement.
+In 1775, the American Revolutionary War broke out, and British forces soon abandoned control over several forts along the American frontier and redeployed those forces to the east, which removed an impediment to illegal American settlement.
 Native Americans had different reactions to the war, and many saw it as a "white man's war" in which they should play no role.
-Some, however, found an opportunity to defend their lands while the British colonies warred with one another.
+However, numerous Native American peoples saw an opportunity to defend their lands by fighting alongside the British against the land-hungry Americans.
 In 1776, commissioners at Fort Pitt sent warning of a “General Confederacy of Western Tribes” planning to attack American settlers in their region.
 The Iroquois (who claimed the western lands) were also divided in response to the war, and extinguished their ceremonial flame of unity in 1777.

-Although many native peoples fought for the British in the American Revolutionary War, Great Britain made no mention of their allies in the 1783 Treaty of Paris.
-According to Joseph Brant, a Mohawk chief who had fought for Great Britain, the British "sold the Indians to Congress."
+In the Treaty of Paris, Britain ceded their North American possessions below the Great Lakes to the United States without consulting their Native allies.
+According to Joseph Brant, a Mohawk chief who had fought alongside the British, Britain "sold the Indians to Congress."
 Brant worked to establish a pan-Indian confederacy which could negotiate with the new United States, and delegates from 35 "nations" gathered on the upper Sandusky River in September 1783.
 The conference was also attended by Sir John Johnson and Alexander McKee, who advocated for a strong confederation and an end to violent raids.
 The council declared that no agreements with the United States could be made without the consensus of the entire confederation.
 Congress passed the Proclamation of 1783, which recognized Native American rights to the land.
 The Indian Affairs Committee of Congress passed the Resolution of October 15, 1783, however, which claimed the land and called on the native nations to withdraw beyond the Great Miami and Mad rivers.

 The council reconvened in August 1784 at Niagara-on-the-Lake, where US commissioners were to meet with them.
 The US commission was delayed, however, and many Native American representatives left before the commission arrived.
 The commissioners summoned the remaining Iroquois tribes to Fort Stanwix, where the Iroquois nations relinquished their claims to the Ohio lands in the 1784 Treaty of Fort Stanwix.
 The Iroquois Confederacy refused to ratify the treaty, saying that it had no right to give the United States rights to the land, and the western nations living in the territory rejected the treaty on the same grounds.
 The US commissioners negotiated the Treaty of Fort McIntosh in January 1785, however, in which a few Native American representatives agreed to grant to the United States most of present-day Ohio.
 A small US Army regiment under General Josiah Harmar arrived in the territory later that year.